Introduction

 Building from source

 Building from source should be a straight forward task for anyone familiar with the Rust toolchian.
 It is recommended that you go through the cargo book and have some familiarity.
 Outside of that, it is simply cloning our repository and building.
 However, it is important to note that you may need to ensure you have the development libraries for openssl installed on your system.
-Check with your operating system and package manager what what these packages are as they can often vary in naming between different systems.
+Check with your operating system and package manager what these packages are as they can often vary in naming between different systems.

 CLI